shijistar/enum-plus/README.md

 Week.values.label(1); // 'foo'
 ```

-More extreme, what if `values` conflicts with the name of an enum item?
+An even more extreme case, what if `values` conflicts with the name of an enum item?
 Don't worry, you can still access the `values` array through an alias field.
 Refer to the example below:

 ```js
 import { VALUES } from 'enum-plus';